vtex-apps/product-price/docs/README.md

 }
 ```

+On products that have measurement unit and unit multiplier, it will render something like:

+> $24.00 / 2 oz

+On products that doesn't, it will render only the price:

+> $24.00

 The block `product-price-savings` has an additional prop:

 | Prop name          | Type      |  Description | Default value |